sparkapi/sparkql/docs/SEMANTIC_ANALYSIS.md

 ## New Attributes

-The `:field`, `:custom_field` and all nodes where `:function` is true will gain a new `:type` attribute which is the label for the type of that field or function.
-For `:field` and `:custom_field` nodes `:type` may also have the value `:drop` which signifies that the field was not searcable.
-No coerce nodes will be created if there is a `:drop` type within the comparison.
+The `'field'`, `'custom_field'` and all nodes where `:function` is true will gain a new `'type'` attribute which is the label for the type of that field or function.
+For `'field'` and `'custom_field'` nodes `'type'` may also have the value `'drop'` which signifies that the field was not searcable.
+No coerce nodes will be created if there is a `'drop'` type within the comparison.

 ## New Nodes